HQET sum rules for matrix elements of dimension-six four-quark operators for meson lifetimes within and beyond the Standard Model: Introduction

 \section{Introduction}

 The Standard Model of particle physics (SM) is an extremely successful theory of the microscopic world, but it leaves some fundamental questions unanswered, such as the origin of the matter-antimatter asymmetry in the Universe or the nature of dark matter.
-A promising route for identifying effects beyond the SM (BSM) are so-called indirect searches, where precision measurements for observables are compared with corresponding precise theory predictions. \\ In this work we will determine mandatory theory input for using lifetimes of heavy hadrons for indirect BSM searches. \\ The lifetimes of the ground-state $B$ mesons with one heavy quark have been determined experimentally with a high precision and HFLAV \cite{HeavyFlavorAveragingGroupHFLAV:2024ctg} quotes
+A promising route for identifying effects beyond the SM (BSM) are so-called indirect searches, where precision measurements for observables are compared with corresponding precise theory predictions. \\ In this work we will determine mandatory theory input for using lifetimes of heavy hadrons for indirect BSM searches. \\ The lifetimes of the ground-state $B$ mesons with one heavy quark have been determined experimentally with a high precision and HFLAV \cite{HeavyFlavorAveragingGroupHFLAV:2024ctg} quotes\footnote{The HFLAV value $\tau\left(B_s\right) / \tau\left(B_d\right) = 1.0017 \pm 0.0034$ is derived from the individual lifetime values plus some additional measurements that determine only the lifetime ratio, leading to a slight shift of the ratio to a value larger than $1$.}

 Lifetimes and lifetime ratios can be determined theoretically with the heavy-quark expansion (HQE)\footnote{See Refs.~\cite{Khoze:1983yp,Shifman:1984wx,Khoze:1986fa,Chay:1990da,Bigi:1991ir,Bigi:1992su,Bigi:1993fe,Blok:1993va,Mannel:1993su,Manohar:1993qn} for some early HQE references, Ref.~\cite{Lenz:2014jha} for a review of the historic development and Ref.~\cite{Albrecht:2024oyn} for a review of the state of the art.}.
 The HQE provides a systematic framework to express total decay rates of hadrons containing heavy (anti-)quarks $Q$ through a series of terms of increasing mass suppression as\footnote{In this work we are concerned with the lifetimes of the heavy-light $b$-flavoured mesons $B_q$, $q = u,d,s$, and will discuss the HQE with these mesons in mind.}